 - 2 cups chicken stock * or turkey stock

 - Kosher salt and freshly ground black pepper

-- 3 tablespoons unsalted butter melted
+- 3 tbsp butter unsalted, melted

-- Add the sausage mixture, egg, 1 teaspoon salt, and 1/2 teaspoon pepper to the stuffing and stir well.
+- Add the sausage mixture, egg, 1 teaspoon salt, and 1/2 teaspoon pepper to the stuffing mix and stir well.

 - Preheat the oven or grill to 325 degrees F.

 - Lay the butterflied turkey breast skin side down on a cutting board.
 Sprinkle the meat with 2 teaspoons salt and 1 teaspoon pepper.
 Spread the stuffing in a 1/2-inch-thick layer over the meat, leaving a half-inch border on all sides.
 Don't mound the stuffing or the turkey will be more difficult to roll.
-Leftover stuffing can be baked in a buttered dish for 40 to 45 minutes.
-Cover stuffing with a lid for the first 20 minutes and remove the lid for the remaining 20 minutes to slightly brown.

 - Cut several long pieces of kitchen twine.
 Starting at 1 end, roll the turkey like a jelly roll and tuck in any stuffing that tries to escape on the sides.
 Don't use over-firm pressure or you will lose your stuffing.
 Tie the roast firmly with kitchen twine every 2 inches to make a compact cylinder.
 This is easier with an extra person to tie while one holds the roll together.